 It is worth noting here that dplyr is part of the Tidyverse package.
-This package is super useful because it comes with other awesome packages such as ggplot2 (see how to create a scatter plot in R with ggplot2, for example), readr, and tibble.
+This package is super helpful because it comes with other excellent packages such as ggplot2 (see how to create a scatter plot in R with ggplot2, for example), readr, and tibble.
 To name a few!
 That said.
 Let’s create some example data to practice dropping duplicate records from!

 dim() function to see this).
 Here’s the data frame with the duplicate rows and columns:

-Most of the time, of course, we import our data from an external source.
+Most of the time, we import our data from an external source.
 See the following posts for more information:

 - R Excel Tutorial: How to Read and Write xlsx files in R